-For transitions at the end of the academic year e.g. moving up to a junior school, the Inclusion team has a focus on transition support in the Summer Term.
+For transitions at the end of the academic year e.g. moving up to a junior school, the school has a focus on transition support for SEND children in the Summer Term.
 Extra time is spent with specific children to help prepare them for the changes, additional visits to new settings can be arranged and personalised transition books can be made for the children to use during the summer holidays with their families.

-Smooth transition to our school is also very important to us, so if your child has any additional needs and gets allocated a place at our school please inform us as soon as possible.
+Smooth transition to our Nursery Class and to school in Reception are also very important to us, so if your child has any additional needs and gets allocated a place at our school please inform us as soon as possible if they have additional needs.
 That way, we can liaise with you and any previous settings as well as arranging additional visits and/or transition books.

 As a parent of a SEND child I’m feeling alone.
 Can you help?

-We have coffee mornings for parents of children on the SEND code of practice.
+We have access to the SENDCo via email (especially during the COVID period) and face to face meetings (this will come back into force once COVID restrictions are removed) for parents of children on the SEND code of practice.
+There are Teams meetings/webinars online from various agencies at the local authority, which parents can sign up to and attend.
+The SENDCo is also available on Parents Evenings.
+Once COVID restrictions are lifted, we will also resume coffee mornings / afternoons, where we and the Junior School invite parents to the Infant School House to discuss specific SEND issues such as ASD, or Speech and Language.
 Come along and meet other parents who may have experience of what you are going through.
-Our Inclusion Leader will also be present to offer a friendly ear and offer suggestions as well as signposting other avenues of support.
+Our Inclusion Leader and the Junior Inc will also be present to offer a friendly ear and offer suggestions as well as signposting other avenues of support.

-Please see the SEND information for parents/carers section for details of the next meeting.
+Please see the SEND information for parents / carers section for details of meetings.

 There are also termly SEND review meetings and parents evenings.
 If at any point in the school year you would like to speak to the class teacher about concerns you may have, teachers are happy to arrange a time to talk to you.